dpFHGR/NoSQL25/README.md

 # Management of Monitoring Templates using a MongoDB database and FastAPI in Python
 Welcome to this GitHub page on building a Webstack to manage Monitoring Templates using MongoDB and FastAPI.
-This is part of the lecture NoSQL of the B.Sc.
-CDS study course at FHGR.
+This is part of the lecture NoSQL.
 This project was completed on Windows 11 and all commands were run in Pycharm's terminal or Powershell.

 # Use Case: Repository for Monitoring Templates
 A Hospital is in the process of setting up and expanding a monitoring solution on various platforms, such as "PRTG" and "Zabbix" (Monitoring tools).
 Various monitoring points/definitions are being created here and need to be centrally managed.
 This application serves as a repository to manage the monitoring templates across different tools.
 It also tracks which servers use which templates, providing better visibility into which monitoring points are active on which systems.